AquaEBM/miroir/README.md

 # `miroir`

-A minimal yet powerful set of libraries for simulating ray reflection on arbitrary, user-defined shapes, in Rust.
+A minimal yet powerful set of libraries for simulating ray reflection on arbitrary, user-defined shapes (or differentiable manifolds, for the math-savvy), in Rust.

 Requires the latest stable version of the [Rust Compiler](https://www.rust-lang.org/tools/install).